deepbsd/AcquireCo/README.md

   the app.
 * _done_: rename the landing1 filename to landing so the two elements are not so confusing.
 Probably should keep the old component and rename it landing-old or something.
+* _done_: opacity is now applied to LandingDiv background instead of entire component.
+Button itself is not opaque.
+* _done_: AcquireCo logo is not clickable with a <Link/> element.

 ---